Pamela Ayn Austen

 Artist: Frank Mason

 A robe symbolizes honor in Scripture, or the honor of a particular thing.
 When someone is given a robe, they are being honored.
-However, when the Roman soldiers but a purple robe on Jesus, they were mocking him and making fun of him for saying he was a king; so they were jeering at him for saying he was a king, and they mockingly bowed to him in a sarcastic display of honor.
+However, when the Roman soldiers put a purple robe on Jesus, they were mocking him and making fun of him for saying he was a king; so they scornfully bowed to him in a sarcastic display of honor.

 A judge is given a black robe to symbolize the gravity of his position, not just for the one he's judging, but for himself, in case he judges wrong and causes harm to the innocent before God.

 The prodigal son was given "the best robe" by his father, who was so pleased the son was "alive again" that he wanted to promote him on that day, making him the man of honor.

 Jacob gave his favorite son, Joseph, a special robe of many colors, and Joseph's brothers became so jealous about the special honor that they sold him into slavery.
 They brought Joseph's robe back to his father ripped and stained with blood, so as to cause their father to believe that Joseph had died by an animal attack.
 The ripped and stained robbed was what Joseph's brothers did to the honor that Jacob, his father, had given to him.
 They were really the animals who attacked Joseph's honor, and sent him away as a dishonored, humiliated slave.
 (Jealousy takes power in people's heart when they see someone being honored; and they seek to destroy that honor, and symbolically pelt filth on the person's clean robe, so that humiliation, shame, and disgrace takes its place.)

 Christians will be given white robes in honor of their saving faith in Jesus Christ and his death on the cross.
 What he did for them, and their faith in him, is what washes their soiled robes and makes them gleaming white.